 Sport fishing for sharks is allowed under the statewide Sport Shark Fishery Management Plan adopted by the BOF in 1998.
 The plan recognizes the lack of stock assessment information, the potential for rapid growth of the fishery, and the potential for overharvest, and sets a statewide daily bag limit of one shark and a season limit of two sharks of any species except spiny dogfish which have a daily bag limit of five.
-Sport demand for sharks continued to be low in 2019.
+Sport demand for sharks continued to be low in 2020.

-No applications for commissioner's permits were received in 2019, and no permits have been issued in Central Region since 2006.
-During 2019, commercial harvest of spiny dogfish as bycatch was low in both Cook Inlet Area (.002 mt) and PWS (0.383 mt).
+No applications for commissioner's permits were received in 2020, and no permits have been issued in Central Region since 2006.
+During 2020, there was no commercial harvest of spiny dogfish as bycatch in Cook Inlet Area with 4.3 mt harvested in PWS.

-Estimates of the 2019 sport harvest of sharks are not yet available, but harvest in 2018 was estimated at 60 sharks of all species in Southeast Alaska and 328 sharks in Southcentral Alaska.
-The precision of these estimates was relatively low; the Southeast estimate had a CV of 45% and the Southcentral estimate had a CV of 31%.
+Estimates of the 2020 sport harvest of sharks are not yet available, but harvest in 2019 was estimated at 115 sharks of all species in Southeast Alaska and 157 sharks in Southcentral Alaska.
+The precision of these estimates was relatively low; the Southeast estimate had a CV of 39% and the Southcentral estimate had a CV of 31%.
 The statewide charter logbook program also required reporting of the number of salmon sharks kept in the charter fishery.
-In 2018, 6 salmon sharks were harvested by charter anglers in Southeast and 8 were harvested in Southcentral.
+In 2019, 6 salmon sharks were harvested by charter anglers in Southeast, 15 were harvested in Southcentral, and 1 in Western Alaska.
 Charter anglers are believed to account for most of the sport salmon shark harvest.